mindspore-ai/docs/tutorials/training/source_en/advanced_use/convert_dataset.md

 - Data file

-    Contains the file header, scalar data page and block data page for storing normalized training data.
+    A data file contains a file header, scalar data pages and block data pages for storing normalized training data.
 It is recommended that the size of a single MindRecord file does not exceed 20 GB.
-User can break up a large dataset and store the dataset into multiple MindRecord files.
+Users can break up a large dataset and store the dataset into multiple MindRecord files.

 - Index file

-    Contains index information generated based on scalar data (such as image labels and image file names), used for convenient data fetching and storing statistical data about the dataset.
+    An index file contains the index information generated based on scalar data (such as image labels and image file names), used for convenient data fetching and storing statistical data about the dataset.

 ![mindrecord](./images/mindrecord.png)

-Data file consists of the following key parts:
+A data file consists of the following key parts:

 - File Header

-    File header stores the file header size, scalar data page size, block data page size, schema, index fields, statistics, file partition information, and mapping between scalar data and block data.
+    The file header stores the file header size, scalar data page size, block data page size, schema, index fields, statistics, file partition information, and mapping between scalar data and block data.
 It is the metadata of the MindRecord file.

 - Scalar data page

-    Scalar data page is used to store integer, string and floating point data, such as the label of an image, file name of an image, and length, width of an image.
-Information suitable for scalar data are stored here.
+    The scalar data page is used to store integer, string and floating point data, such as the label of an image, file name of an image, and length, width of an image.
+The information suitable for storage with scalars is stored here.

 - Block data page

-    Block data pages are used to store data such as binary strings, NumPy arrays.
+    The block data page is used to store data such as binary strings and NumPy arrays.
 Additional examples include converted python dictionaries generated from texts and binary image files.

-## Convert Dataset to MindRecord
+## Converting Dataset to MindRecord

-The following tutorial demonstrates how to convert image data and its annotations to MindRecord format.
+The following tutorial demonstrates how to convert image data and its annotations to MindRecord.

 1. Import the `FileWriter` class for file writing.